poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 date: 2021-09-02T14:27:16+05:30
 draft: false
 ---
-The general understanding is that a debugger makes debugging slow.
-But, I do use a debugger a lot to debug programs.
-Especially, when debugging test cases.
-So, I decided to learn the internal working of a debugger.
+The first thing I do when I create a project is to create the debugger launch config at the `.vscode` folder.
+Debuggers help me to avoid putting print statements and building the program again.
+I always wondered how a debugger can stop the program on the line number I want and be able to inspect variables.
+Debugger workings have always been dark magic for me.
+At last, I managed to learn dark art by reading several articles and groking the source code of delve.

-In this post, I'll be explaining how debuggers set a breakpoint on the program.
+In this post, I'll talk about my learning while demystifying the dark art of debugger.

 ## Problem statement
 Let's define the problem statement before coding.
 I have a sample golang program which prints random ints at every second.
 The goal which I want to achieve is that our debugger program should print `breakpoint hit` before our sample program prints the random integer.